ppat/homelab-ops-ansible/k3s/roles/install_k3s_service/README.md

 homelab_ops.k3s.install_k3s_service
 ===================================

+A role that installs and configures k3s nodes, managing cluster formation and node joining.
+This role handles initial node setup and cluster expansion.

-This role installs k3s on a host.
-It will:
+This role initiates the k3s deployment workflow by:

-- Install k3s as a server or agent node with the requested configuration (node settings, private registry, kubelet, etc.)
-- If a server URL is provided, it will connect this k3s node to the Kubernetes cluster at that URL
+1. Installing k3s with specified configuration
+2. Joining nodes to existing clusters when applicable
+3. Applying security hardening when enabled
+4. Expose metrics endpoints when enabled (for scraping by prometheus)

-This role is not intended for:
+Not intended for:

-- Updating or upgrading a host with an existing k3s installation (as that's best done by something like [system-upgrade-controller](https://docs.k3s.io/upgrades/automated))
+- Updating or upgrading existing k3s installations (use [system-upgrade-controller](https://docs.k3s.io/upgrades/automated))
-- Installing and/or configuring system software (especially configurations that require a restart) as those are best installed in the image that is used to build the host
+- Installing/configuring system software (handle during OS image baking or configuring host to boot)

 Requirements
 ------------